Understanding Search Intent and Its Importance in SEO

 What Is Search Intent and Why Does It Matter in SEO?

-The Evolution from Keywords to User Intent in Search
+The Shift from Keywords to User Purpose

-Breaking Down the Four Primary Search Intent Categories
+The Four Primary Search Intent Categories

 • Commercial investigation: The user is comparing options before making a decision.
+Reviews, comparison tables, best lists, pros-and-cons sections, and buyer guides are usually more effective here.

 How Search Intent Classification Impacts Rankings and User Experience

-How Search Engines Use Technical Signals to Detect Intent
+How Search Engines Interpret Intent Signals

 How to Research Search Intent and Create Matching Content